 School pick-up is no picnic as I’m shuffling three children and their never-ending bags of shit out the door, praying they all comply and don’t run off to chase a butterfly.
 As soon as we arrive home, after-school madness commences.
 I make everyone dinner, pack lunches for the next day, bathe three uncooperative tiny humans and get them all to bed while somehow managing to squeeze in a load of laundry, take out the garbage, and pick up the tornado of chaos, only to repeat it all the next day.

-And when the kids up in the middle of the night?
+And when the kids wake up in the middle of the night?
 Mom is on it.

 I’m also the sole provider of comfort, love, caregiving and everything else we as parents provide our children.
 I’m their only source of security and discipline, dividing my attention more than ever.
 Three littles require all of me and, even with my best effort, I always feel like I’m failing.
 The weight of it all can be suffocating as I’m drowning in it all unable to breathe.
 And me?
-There is no me or any ounce of self-care during these times.
-Pure survival mode and anything beyond isn’t given a second thought.
+There is no me, or any ounce of self-care during these times.
+I’m in pure survival mode, and anything beyond isn’t given a second thought.

 When nighttime is upon me, that’s the worst, as the quiet and solidarity gives way to some serious emptiness and sadness.
 This is when anxiety creeps in and has no intent of lifting.
 What if someone breaks in?
 What if something happens to me in my sleep and no one is home, leaving my children all alone crying out for their mommy?
 What if I don’t hear the baby cry in the middle of the night?
 What if the furnace goes out or car stops working?
 There is no check and balance when you’re by yourself and although, I’m independent and resourceful by nature and more than capable, it’s an additional stressor I carry the full weight of by myself.